predictivetechnologysystems/MachineTrader-Community/README.md

 # MachineTrader-Community
-This is a community repository for MachineTrader users who want to upload or share json files in their MachineTrader instances that can be used implement and execute algorithmic trading strategies.
-The easiest method for downloading the json files you'll need is to click the green "Code" to the right and then download zip files.
+This is a community repository for MachineTrader users who want to upload or share json files to be used in MachineTrader instances.
+Json files can be used to implement and execute algorithmic trading strategies.
+The easiest method for downloading the json files you'll need is to click the green "Code"  button to the right, and then download zip files.
 You'll then be able to "Import" the json files into your instance as you need them.

-Before attempting to upload any of these json scripts, we highly recommend reviewing the MachineTrader "Intro to Nodes and Flows in the video training library" by clicking here: https://drive.google.com/file/d/1sZTaXBhRjyAKSIIaxdYJ8Lh2xVoUtV_8/view?usp=sharing
+Before attempting to upload any of these json scripts, we highly recommend reviewing the MachineTrader "Intro to Nodes and Flows" video in the video training library by clicking here: https://drive.google.com/file/d/1sZTaXBhRjyAKSIIaxdYJ8Lh2xVoUtV_8/view?usp=sharing

-Many of the procedures described below have corresponding instructional videos so if you prefer video learning, go to the MachineTrader YouTube channel.
+Many of the procedures described below have corresponding instructional videos, so if you prefer video learning, go to the MachineTrader YouTube channel.

 # Adding Your Alpaca Keys to Your Instance

 Download json file "Alpaca Account Management.json" and import to your instance.
 To view the instructional video, click here: https://drive.google.com/file/d/1Kz-h77E0QO-SEA_qbdGFgaBQUwJ2V1mk/view?usp=sharing

-When you first login into your trading instance, everything is ready to go except the flows that are powered by your Alpaca account keys which you will have to enter manually.
-To add your keys, click the customize button in the upper right which will bring you to your MachineTrader instance backend or admin.
-We will assume that you have retrieved your Alpaca keys from your Alpaca account and are ready to install.
+When you first log in to your trading instance, everything is ready to go except for the flows which are powered by your Alpaca account keys, which you will have to enter manually.
+To add your keys, click the "Customize View" button on the upper right corner, which will bring you to your MachineTrader instance backend or "admin".
+We will assume that you have retrieved your Alpaca keys from your Alpaca account, and are ready to install.
 If you haven't done that yet, follow the instructions here: https://www.machinetrader.io/learn-articles/adding-alpaca-keys-to-your-machinetrader-instance.

 Be careful when you're using the admin because any changes you make will affect the operation of your instance.
-Notice that the admin consists of a series of tabs each containing a grouping of flows.
-Go to the far right tab labeled "Add Alpaca Account Keys."
+Notice that the admin consists of a series of tabs, each containing a grouping of flows.
+Go to the tab labeled "Add Alpaca Account Keys."

 Your secret key is encrypted once you enter it, so no one will be able to get access to your Alpaca account.